Aircoookie/WLEDsquared/readme.md

 - Full 2D spectrum analyzer effect in realtime mode

 ### Temporary Limitations:
-- Some of bugs and flickering
+- Some bugs and flickering
 - ESP8266 with enough pins only
 - 64x32 matrix only (smaller settable in code)